844-914-1942

 At its core, private jet leasing is a long-term rental agreement.
 It gives you consistent access to a specific aircraft for a set period, usually several months or years, without you having to purchase it outright.
 Think of it as having a private jet on call, ready for your business or personal travel, but without the complexities that come with aircraft ownership.
 You get the predictability and convenience of knowing your jet is always available, which is a major step up from booking one-off charters.
 It’s an excellent solution for frequent flyers who need reliability and consistency in their travel plans.

-Typical Costs by Jet Size
+Lease Costs: A Breakdown by Jet Size

 The cost of leasing a private jet is directly tied to the size and type of aircraft you choose.
 While prices vary, you can generally expect hourly rates to fall between $1,000 for a small turboprop and upwards of $10,000 for a large-cabin jet.
 For a monthly lease, the costs are more comprehensive.
 Here’s a general idea of what you can expect to pay each month based on the private jet fleet categories:

-- Light Jets (6–8 passengers): $100,000 to $300,000
+• Light Jets (6–8 passengers): $100,000 to $300,000

-- Midsize Jets (8–10 passengers): $150,000 to $400,000
+• Midsize Jets (8–10 passengers): $150,000 to $400,000

-- Super Midsize Jets (8–12 passengers): $200,000 to $500,000
+• Super Midsize Jets (8–12 passengers): $200,000 to $500,000

-- Large Cabin Jets (10–19 passengers): $400,000 to over $1 million
+• Large Cabin Jets (10–19 passengers): $400,000 to over $1 million

 These figures are a starting point, as the final price will depend on several other factors we'll cover next.

-What Factors Drive Lease Prices?
+What Factors Influence Your Lease Price?

 When you start looking into leasing a private jet, you'll notice that prices aren't one-size-fits-all.
 The final cost is a mix of several key elements, from the type of plane you choose to the time of year you fly.
 Understanding these factors helps you see exactly what you’re paying for and allows you to tailor a lease that fits your travel needs and budget perfectly.
 It’s all about finding the right balance of luxury, convenience, and cost.
 Let's break down the main components that shape the price of a private jet lease.

-Aircraft Size and Type
+The Impact of Aircraft Size and Type

 The most significant factor influencing the cost of a lease is the jet itself.
 Just like cars, aircraft come in various sizes and models, each with a different price tag.
 A smaller, light jet is perfect for shorter trips with a few passengers and will have a lower hourly rate.
 A larger, heavy jet designed for long-haul international flights with a big group will naturally cost more.
 The cost to lease a jet can range from around $1,000 to over $10,000 per hour of flying.
 When you start your search, it’s helpful to explore a fleet to see the differences in passenger capacity, range, and amenities, which all play a role in the final price.